-- Wilson's disease
+- Wilson disease

 There may be no symptoms of an enlarged liver, though if they are they are the same as the symptoms for liver disease.
-Normally, the liver cannot be felt unless you take a deep breath, but if it is enlarged, your doctor may be able to feel it.
+Normally, the liver cannot be felt unless you take a deep breath, but if it is enlarged, your doctor may be able to feel it, according to the NIH.
 The doctor may then do scans, MRIs, or ultrasounds of the abdomen to determine if you have an enlarged liver.
 Treatment will involve addressing the underlying problem.